UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Results and analysis

 \subsubsection{Effect of neural architecture search}

 In this section, we first explore the application of both APReLU and cTFA to the three basic blocks, forming extended blocks that serve as candidate blocks for NAS.
 We present the trend of reward changes with respect to the number of sampled models in Fig.~\ref{fig:reward}.
 It can be observed that the reward of the top-1 model improves steadily as the number of sampled models increases.
 After sampling more than 1200 models, the rewards of the top-1, top-5, and top-25 models reach close proximity, indicating that the NAS process is nearing convergence.
-The entire process lasts for approximately 2 days.
+The entire search lasts for only approximately 2 GPU days, underscoring the practicality of our approach for rapid, automated ultra-lightweight model design.
 The optimal network configuration discovered by NAS is presented in Table~\ref{tab:4}.
-The performance results of the discovered model along with models equipped with the three extended blocks are shown in Table~\ref{tab:5}.
+The performance results of the discovered model, along with models equipped with the three extended blocks, are shown in Table~\ref{tab:5}.
 By comparing ID1, ID2, and ID5 in Table~\ref{tab:1} with ID1, ID2, and ID3 in Table~\ref{tab:5}, we observe that the application of both APReLU and cTFA leads to substantial improvements across all metrics, highlighting the broad effectiveness of both modules.
-Moreover, the NAS technique further enhances performance by leveraging different block combinations.
-Interestingly, NAS tends to favor models with a larger number of parameters, even though we impose no restrictions on the parameter count.
+Moreover, applying the NAS technique (ID4) further enhances performance compared to the overall best manually designed prototype network (ID3), as evidenced by a 0.05 gain in PESQ and a 0.02 increase in DNSMOS OVRL.
+Note that the improvements remain relatively stable across different random seeds, highlighting the robustness and superiority of the NAS-discovered architecture.
+Interestingly, given strict MACS constraints, NAS tends to favor models with a larger number of parameters, even though we impose no restrictions on parameter count.
 This somewhat suggests the importance of having more parameters in improving model performance.
-The architecture discovered by NAS achieves superior performance compared to the overall best manually designed prototype network (ID3) while maintaining slightly fewer MACS.
-Notably, due to a reduced total number of layers, the NAS-discovered architecture also results in lower inference latency.
+Notably, due to a reduced total number of convolutional layers, the NAS-discovered architecture also results in lower inference latency compared with the XMB$\times$5-based version.